drice89/slockify/README.md

 In a new terminal window, run
 `npm start`

-Navigate to localhost:3000 in your browswer
+Navigate to localhost:3000 in your browser

+You can also create a docker image for the back end by navigating to the root directory in your terminal and typing `docker build -t slockify .`

 # slockify